jkenlooper/chillbox/docs/configuration-file.md

 - "env"
 - list of "user"
 - list of "secret"
-- list of "local-file"
+- list of "template"
-- list of "remote-file"
+- list of "path"
 - list of "server"